 I am passionate about free motion quilting and I have been quilting all my quilts on my domestic machines.
-As I go from projects to projects, I have learned a lot from mistakes, try and errors.
+As I go from projects to projects, I have learned a lot from mistakes, trials, and errors.

 I want you to enjoy most of your quilting time rather than worrying about these free motion quilting problems.